 Fishing For All – We’re inclusive, educational & fun!

 Above all else, we want to create life-long anglers who care for the resources we all share.
-Whether you join us on a guided trip or an educational program, we’ll teach you as much as we can so you feel confident on your own.
+Whether you join us on a Minnesota guided trip or a Minnesota fishing program, we’ll teach you as much as we can so you feel confident on your own.
 Of course, we hope you’ll come fish with us again and again as you progress on your angling journey.

 Connection with and consistently spending time in nature is a proven remedy for so many of today’s modern aliments.
-Fishing For All loves the MSP area for all of its diversity, both ecological and societal.
+Fishing For All loves the Minneapolis, Minnesota area for all of its diversity, both ecological and societal.
 Starting from downtown and headed in any direction, we can catch hundreds of different freshwater species from a wide array of waters.
 This abundance of water and fish also affords people here a unique opportunity to catch a fish before work near their home or on a weekend getaway.
 We want to foster people’s connection to nature and make sure they have the knowledge and abilities to fish on their own, no matter where or who they are.

-We aren’t the run of the mill “trophy chasers” guide service, we’re more like “story creators.”
+We aren’t the run of the mill “trophy chasers” Minnesota fishing guide service, we’re more like “story creators.”
 Yes, we will see and catch BIG fish on our trips.
 But at the end of the day, we believe any fish is a good one when you have a deeper understanding of where they come from and how to catch them.
 So long as conditions are safe, we are ready to get you on the water to create your new favorite fishing story!

 Meet Our Team